Loyalists make stand in Gaddafi's home town

 The NTC fighters meanwhile had to shelter behind metal shipping containers, unable to move, because of sniper fire.
 "Where is it coming from?" asked one fighter as bullets whistled through the air nearby.

-Several ambulances raced back toward a field hospital carrying wounded NTC fighters.
+Several ambulances raced back towards a field hospital carrying wounded NTC fighters.
 A pickup truck appeared, driven by fighters trying to evacuate a comrade who had a shrapnel wound to his shoulder.

 They did not know where to take him.
 They drove up to a group of journalists, shouting "Ambulance!
 Ambulance!" before driving off again in search of help.